 Twelve stories by science fiction master Stanisław Lem, nine of them never before published in English.

-Written from 1956 to 1996, the stories are arranged in chronological order.
-In the title story, “The Truth,” a scientist in an insane asylum theorizes that the sun is alive; “The Journal” appears to be an account by an omnipotent being describing the creation of infinite universes—until at the end, in a classic Lem twist, it turns out to be no such thing; in “An Enigma,” beings debate whether offspring can be created without advanced degrees and design templates.
-Other stories feature a computer than can predict the future by 137 seconds, matter-destroying spores, a hunt in which the prey is a robot, and an electronic brain eager to go on the lam.
+Written from 1956 to 1993, the stories are arranged in chronological order.
+In the title story, “The Truth,” a scientist in an insane asylum theorizes that the sun is alive; “The Journal” appears to be an account by an omnipotent being describing the creation of infinite universes—until, in a classic Lem twist, it turns out to be no such thing; in “An Enigma,” beings debate whether offspring can be created without advanced degrees and design templates.
+Other stories feature a computer that can predict the future by 137 seconds, matter-destroying spores, a hunt in which the prey is a robot, and an electronic brain eager to go on the lam.
 These stories are peak Lem, exploring ideas and themes that resonate throughout his writing.

 Hardcover$39.95 T ISBN: 9780262046084 344 pp. | 6 in x 9 in